SykesZachary/LongReadAccuracyVerification/README.md

 [biopython](https://biopython.org/),
 and [pandas](https://pandas.pydata.org/) for the final data output

-### VERY IMPOTANT ###
-The shell scripts wrapped in the python will not work on Windows.
-So this can only work on Linux or Mac.

 ### REFERENCE GENOMES ###
 Be sure to [download](http://igenomes.illumina.com.s3-website-us-east-1.amazonaws.com/Homo_sapiens/NCBI/GRCh38/Homo_sapiens_NCBI_GRCh38.tar.gz) and install reference genomes for the alignment software.
 Unzip the files into the /Ref_Genomes directory pulled with the repository.
 From there pull the corresponding folder into the corresponding alignment algorithm directory containing the shell script for alignment.

-## DO NOT FORGET TO INDEX THE REFERENCE GENOME ##
+DO NOT FORGET TO INDEX THE REFERENCE GENOMES ACCORDING TO THE SOFTWARE DOCUMENTATION

+## VERY IMPOTANT ##
+The shell scripts wrapped in the python will not work on Windows.
+So this can only work on Linux or Mac.

-## MAKE SURE YOU UPDATE THE PATHS IN THE SCRIPTS TO REFLECT YOUR MACHINE ##
+BE SURE TO UPDATE THE PATHs IN THE SCRIPTS TO MATCH YOUR MACHINE